deffi/unisport-abrechnung/readme.md

 edit it to match your data.
 Note that for class.hourly_fee, only specific values are allowed because the value is used to select the column in the form.

+You may also want to create a shortcut to the abrechnung.py file.

 ## Usage